joelforjava/joelforjava.com.src/src/jbake/content/blog/2020/06/running-kafka-connect-from-a-container.md

     $ docker exec -it kafka /opt/kafka/bin/kafka-console-consumer.sh --bootstrap-server kafka:9092 --topic simple-connect --from-beginning

 As I worked through the examples on this page, I decided to go back and create a [separate project](https://github.com/joelforjava/kafka-connect-container-examples) that used the stockgeeks repo as the starting point.
 I will add to this repo as I try out different things and container technologies.
+You can checkout this repo by running `git clone git@github.com:joelforjava/kafka-connect-container-examples.git`.
+From this point forward, this is the project I will be using.

 ### Step 2: Getting data back out of Kafka ###